KitchenAid Oven F2 E1 Error: Keypad Shorted or Stuck

 Why is the KitchenAid keypad bonded to the control board?

-F2E1 appears only when the oven is hot.
+F2E1 only shows up when the oven is hot.
 Why?

 Related Kitchenaid Oven Error Codes